From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Uncertainty relations

 \subsection{Metric uncertainty relations: explicit construction}

-In this section, we are interested in obtaining families $\{U_0, \dots, U_{t-1}\}$ of unitaries verifying metric uncertainty relations where $U_0, \dots, U_{t-1}$ are explicit and efficiently computable using a quantum computer.
+In this section, we are interested in obtaining families $\{U_0, \dots, U_{t-1}\}$ of unitaries satisfying metric uncertainty relations where $U_0, \dots, U_{t-1}$ are explicit and efficiently computable using a quantum computer.
 For this section, we consider for simplicity a Hilbert space composed of qubits, i.e., of dimension $d = 2^n$ for some integer $n$.
 This Hilbert space is of the form $A \otimes B$ where $A$ describes the states of the first $\log d_A$ qubits and $B$ the last $\log d_B$ qubits.
 Note that we assume that both $d_A$ and $d_B$ are powers of two.

-We construct a set of unitaries by adapting an explicit low-distortion embedding of $(\RR^d, \ell_2)$ into $(\RR^{d'}, \ell_1)$ with $d' = d^{1+o(1)}$ by Indyk \cite{Ind07}.
-Indyk's construction has two main ingredients: a set of mutually unbiased bases and an extractor.
-Our construction uses the same paradigm while requiring additional properties on both the mutually unbiased bases and the extractor.
+We construct a set of unitaries by adapting an explicit low-distortion embedding of $(\RR^d, \ell_2)$ into $(\RR^{d'}, \ell_1)$ with $d' = d^{1+o(1)}$ found by \citeN{Ind07}.
+The construction has two main ingredients: a set of mutually unbiased bases and an extractor.
+More specifically the embedding consists of repeated applications of the following procedure.
+The input vector is encoded into a small number of mutually unbiased bases from \cite{HSP06} and all these encodings are concatenated.
+The components of this longer vector are then shuffled in a way specified by an extractor construction due to \cite{Zuc97} so that the coefficients on some fixed known coordinates are flat.
+In the following step, the same procedure is applied on the remaining coordinates that do not necessarily have flat coefficients.
+Our construction uses the same paradigm while requiring additional properties of both the mutually unbiased bases and the extractor.

 In order to obtain a locking scheme that only needs simple quantum operations, we construct sets of \emph{approximately} mutually unbiased bases from a restricted set of unitaries that can be implemented with single-qubit Hadamard gates.
 Moreover, we impose three additional properties on the extractor: we need our extractor to be strong, to define a permutation and to be efficiently invertible.
+An extractor is said to be strong if the output is close to uniform even given the seed.
 We want the extractor to be strong because we are constructing metric uncertainty relations as opposed to a norm embedding.
 The property of being a permutation extractor is needed to ensure that the induced transformation on $(\CC^{2})^{\otimes n}$ preserves the $\ell_2$ norm.
 We also require the efficient invertibility condition to be able to build an efficient quantum circuit for the permutation.
 See Definition \ref{def:perm-extractor} for a precise formulation.